SalmanBurhan/CSUSM-AR-App/README.md

 ## Building
 For a successful build/run, `Secrets.swift` file must be created within the project.
-Each project collaborater should have a copy of this file with their sandbox key until released for production to California State University San Marcos.
+Each project collaborator should have a copy of this file with their sandbox key until released for production to California State University San Marcos.
 The file should contain the following `struct` and values should be assigned for the relevant environment:
 ``` swift
 struct Secrets {